2xic/optimization-playground/readme.md

-# paper zoo
+# optimization playground

 Selecting a new paper every week regardless of progress on previous paper (with few exceptions).
-Why ?
 Goal is to examine ideas, and not try write a perfect re-implementation.

 | **Paper / Reference**                                                                       | **Location**                    | **Converges ?** | **Trainable ?** | **Essential components implemented ?** | **Has paper notes ?** |